 How To Cook Bratwurst Instructions

-- Using a heavy bottomed skillet, on a medium high heat melt down the butter.
+- Using a heavy-bottomed skillet, on medium-high heat, melt down the butter.

 - Put in the sliced onions and caraway seeds and cook for about 5 min or before the onions start to soften, and season with salt.

 - Place the bratwurst with the onions, add the bottle of ale and bring just to a boiling point.
 Lower the heat to a simmer and cook for 35-40 min, flipping the brats from time to time.